alfusinigoj/scoped_logging_with_serilog/README.md

     });
 ```

 - Add the below section in appsettings.json, which sets the log levels and other configurations as below.
 Here you can setup your own output template with your own custom properties, which need to part of scopped logging for a particular request.
-In this sample, I have used CorrelationId as my custom property.
+In this sample, I have used CorrelationID as my custom property.

 - MinimumLevel:Default - default log level
 - MinimumLevel:Override - overrides on default log level
 - WriteTo:Name - you are injecting Console logger (from 'Serilog.Sinks.Console' package to enable console logging)
-- WriteTo:Args:outputTemplate - your own logging template, please note the way I setup CorrelationId here, you can add any more as needed
+- WriteTo:Args:outputTemplate - your own logging template, please note the way I setup CorrelationID here, you can add any more as needed

 ```
     "Serilog": {